taldcroft/asciitable/README.rst

 * ``Rdb``: tab-separated values with an extra line after the column definition line
 * ``Tab``: tab-separated values

-At the top level :mod:`asciitable` looks like many other ASCII table readers since it provides a default |read| function with a long list of parameters to accommodate the many variations possible in commonly encountered ASCII table formats.
-Below the hood however :mod:`asciitable` is built on a modular and extensible class structure.
-The basic functionality required for reading a table is largely broken into independent `base class elements`_ so that new formats can be accomodated by modifying the underlying class methods as needed.
+At the top level asciitable looks like many other ASCII table readers since it provides a default ``read()`` function with a long list of parameters to accommodate the many variations possible in commonly encountered ASCII table formats.
+Below the hood however asciitable is built on a modular and extensible class structure.
+The basic functionality required for reading a table is largely broken into independent base class elements so that new formats can be accomodated by modifying the underlying class methods as needed.

 :Copyright: Smithsonian Astrophysical Observatory (2010)